jeevancsjeevancs587/Code_of_Duty_TARANGA_Glitch-mob/README.md

 ## 💡 Proposed Solution

 Describe your solution clearly:
 - What is your approach?
+GIVE WARNINGS BY ANALYSING ELECTRICITY USAGE BY EACH HOME APLLIANCES AND CONTINUOUSLY MONITORING WATER USAGE AND TANK LEVEL
 - How does it solve the problem?
 - Key idea behind the solution.